vishalsharbidar/COVID-19-Data-Science/README.md

 * Data Understanding (where do we get data and cleaning of data)
 * Data Preparation (data transformation and visualization)
 * Modeling (Statistics, Machine Learning, and SIR Simulations on COVID Data)
-* Deployment (how to deliver results, dynamic dashboards in python and Tableau)
+* Deployment (how to deliver results, dynamic dashboards in python)

 The entire project follows the development flow of a rapid prototype project.